top of page

 Rich Montgomery, a good sport, holds up a non-existent 5th Down signal pole in a recent photograph.

-Montgomery, fairly certain he was done vomiting, peered back into the vehicle where his son, who had walked-on at Missouri’s football program less than a decade earlier, gazed out at him in horror.
+Montgomery, fairly certain that he was done vomiting, peered back into the vehicle where his son, who had walked-on at Missouri’s football program less than a decade earlier, looked out at him in horror.
 The son was in his first year volunteering with the chain gang and had been amidst the sound and fury all day alongside his father.
 These were not exactly the Custer brothers at Last Stand Hill, but at that moment the mistake must have felt just as fatal.
 Montgomery the elder sank back into the car and drove home to Kansas City to await the fallout.

 But Montgomery’s role, and his personal level of fault in this tragi-comedy, were not as simple as all that, because that Saturday, in the final, heavy turbulence of an all-out battle, a surprise set of waves had crashed down heavily over the end-of-game sequence, and swamped it.